Mandatory HMO Licence Fee Is Now £1,400

 Coverage: Borough-wide (national requirement)

 Combined, Hackney’s three licensing schemes cover almost every privately rented property in the borough: selective licensing covers 76% of PRS homes across 17 wards, additional HMO licensing catches smaller shared properties borough-wide, and mandatory HMO licensing covers larger HMOs nationally.
-If you rent out property in Hackney, you almost certainly need a licence from May 1.
+If you rent out property in Hackney, you almost certainly need a licence now.

 Available Discounts